AlpacaKeep

 Alpaca Body Condition Score: Fixing the Underweight Alpaca

 An alpaca's fleece creates a dangerous thermal illusion.
 A starving, underweight alpaca looks exactly like a fat one.
 If you rely on the eyeball test to guess how much to feed alpacas, you are flying blind and putting your herd at risk.
-To prevent hypothermia or heat stress, you must track an exact Alpaca body condition score (BCS) using hands-on palpation and a digital scale.
-This guide gives you the strict anatomical rules and mathematical feed thresholds you need to maintain herd health and safely hit your target alpaca winter weight before severe weather strikes.
+To prevent hypothermia or heat stress, you must track an exact Alpaca body condition score (BCS) using hands-on palpation and a digital scale (which you can calculate using our interactive Alpaca Body Condition Score Calculator or explore in our detailed Calculator Guide).
+This guide gives you the anatomical rules and the feed adjustments you need to maintain herd health and safely hit your target alpaca winter weight before severe weather strikes.

 1. The Visual Myth

 Visual assessment is a dangerous myth.
 An alpaca's dense fleece operates as an opaque thermal envelope.
 You cannot eyeball condition.
-As detailed in our definitive /husbandry/when-to-shear-alpacas guide, shearing day is the only day the animal's true skeletal geometry is exposed visually.
+As detailed in our definitive when to shear alpacas guide, shearing day is the only day the animal's true skeletal geometry is exposed visually.

 Waiting 365 days between objective health evaluations guarantees high herd mortality rates.
-You must completely abandon visual estimates and rely entirely on a strict, monthly tactile Body Condition Score (BCS) corroborated by a digital livestock scale.
+You must completely abandon visual estimates and rely instead on a strict, monthly tactile Body Condition Score (BCS), corroborated by a digital livestock scale.

 2. The Alpaca Body Condition Score Palpation Rule